What is SENS-111?

 Preclinical and Clinical Data

-Data from several preclinical and clinical studies are available, with a phase 2 study ongoing.
+Data from several preclinical and clinical studies are available.

 - Pharmacokinetics, pharmacodynamics, safety and tolerance evaluated in several preclinical studies and multiple phase 1 trials